 Sturdy lunch box

-Stainless steel water bottle (Avoid plastic bottles; many contain bisphenol A, a hormone-disrupting chemical linked to heart disease, diabetes, obesity, asthma, birth defects and cancer.)
+Water bottle (Stainless steel is recommended.
+Avoid plastic bottles; many contain bisphenol A, a hormone-disrupting chemical linked to heart disease, diabetes, obesity, asthma, birth defects and cancer.
+If choosing plastic, look for a BPA-free label.)